python-poetry/poetry/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
-name: Bug report
+name: "\U0001F41E Bug Report"
-about: Report errors and problems
+about: Did you find a bug?
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---